Dante134/Dante134/README.md

 - 👋 Hi, I’m @Dante134
-- 👀 I’m interested in ... full stack web3 dev & and exploring devOps
+- 👀 I’m interested in ... dev ops & and exploring cloud computing
-- 🌱 I’m currently learning ...
-JS
+- 🌱 I’m currently learning ... docker
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...